Blackhawks fire coach Jeremy Colliton after rough start

 The Blackhawks published a report on Oct.
 26 that showed senior leaders with the organization largely ignored allegations that assistant coach Brad Aldrich sexually assaulted former first-round pick Kyle Beach during the team’s run to the Stanley Cup title in 2010.
 Aldrich told investigators the encounter was consensual.

-Stan Bowman, Chicago’s general manager and president of hockey operations, resigned in the wake of the report, and the NHL fined the team $2 million.
+Stan Bowman, Chicago’s general manager and president of hockey operations, and team executive Al MacIsaac resigned in the wake of the report, and the NHL fined the team $2 million.
+Joel Quenneville, the Blackhawks’ coach at the time of the alleged assault, stepped down as coach of the Florida Panthers.

+The firing of Colliton, by contrast, was prompted by the team’s on-ice performance.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports